grahamflick/Tools-for-Combined-MEG-and-Eye-tracking/README.md

 # MEG-EyeTracking
-Example scripts for concurrent MEG and Eye-tracking experiments
+Example scripts for concurrent MEG and Eye-tracking experiments. ** Still in development.**